-So far, in this Django series, you’ve started a Django application, connected your application to MySQL and created the database models for the
+If you have followed along in the Django Development series, you’ve started a Django application, connected your application to MySQL, and created the database models for the

 Comments data within your blog web application.